 Smooth, Even Legs

-Now that you know how to get rid of strawberry skin, you can kiss that problem goodbye.
-These remedies and tips will help fend off irritation and keep your skin in tip-top shape.
+Now that you know how to get rid of strawberry legs, you can kiss that problem goodbye.
+These remedies and tips will help fend off irritated legs and keep your skin in tip-top shape.
 Now, where’s that little black dress?